jessemonroy650/pgb-example-navigator/README.md

 # pgb-example-navigator
-Phonegap Build Example using the base library from the "navigator" library in most webbrowser
+Phonegap Build Example using the "navigator" object available in most webbrowser